Logistics and Supply Chain Strategies for 2023

 Long-term, trusted partnerships can make any pivots simpler, provided there’s open, ongoing communication.
 If you don’t have a long-term trusted partnership, or there are limitations with what your freight or logistics provider can offer, consider:

 - Example would be to add 53’ domestic intermodal options to augment truckload, before you need them to lock in a contract rather than playing the spot market

 - Pay close attention to regionals, niche and any providers that offer alternative capacity solutions

-A lesson many shippers learned in 2021 was investing their time and energy into supply chain planning – with a flexible and agile mindset – was not a cost, but a competitive advantage.
+A lesson many shippers have learned over the volatile times of the last couple of years was investing their time and energy into supply chain planning – with a flexible and agile mindset – was not a cost, but a competitive advantage.
 The best companies already operated this way.

 ECommerce & Omnichannel

 Even in a year that saw inflation lead to many predictions of doom and gloom for retail as the holiday season approached, eCommerce was unaffected.
 In fact, shoppers spent a record $211.7 billion on eCommerce in November and December, up 3.5% from the year prior.
 So shippers who've exhibited any continued resistance adjusting their brick-and-mortar supply chain strategy clearly need to get with the program, or risk extinction.

 The key is not to tack eCommerce and omnichannel distribution on to the brick-and-mortar strategy, though.
 Rather, companies should manage them separately as their own integral part of a distribution strategy - as the 2022 holiday season made clear, it may take over in many cases anyway.

 Transportation management systems continue to get upgrades to help with omnichannel, optimizing orders and improving visibility and transparency in order fulfillment.
 Systems not only operate the business, but also help ensure a company uses all available distribution options to get the product to the customer in the most efficient manner.